Pangda Explained

 Pangda village

-Satellite images on 28 October 2020 show the village on the banks of the Torsa River.
-Chinese state media claims that the residents of the new village had moved there as early as September from Shangdui village in Yadong county.[5]
+Satellite images on 28 October 2020 showed a new village being constructed on the banks of Amo Chhu.
+Chinese state media claimed that residents moved into the new village in September 2020 from Shangdui village in Yadong county.[5]

-New construction took place in the village following its initial construction.
-This primarily consisted of a cluster of 38 new buildings north of the primary settlement and was completed in November 2021.[7]
+Further construction took place in 2021.
+This primarily consisted of a cluster of 38 new buildings north of the primary settlement and was completed in November.[7]
 The village was classified as xiaokang, or moderately well-off, according to official Chinese statements.[8]

 Geography

 Pangda village was constructed directly on the banks of the Torsa River, 10 km south of any other Chinese settlement in the region.[9]
-It appears to have been constructed on a sandbank, and is located in a river valley in the Eastern Himalayas.
+It appears to have been constructed on a sandbank.
 There is one road that leads out of the village, and a small retaining wall was constructed to keep floodwaters out of the village.

 Demographics

-According to Chinese state media, there are 27 households in the village and a total of 124 people.
+According to Chinese state media in 2020, there were 27 households in the village with 124 people.
 There are two administrative buildings in the village, and the villagers are reported to be primarily employed in tourism, fishing, and border patrol.

 Notes and References